 The British government promised to ban the import of lion trophies unless changes were made by the hunting industry.
 However it then failed to act.
 Meanwhile, the governments of France, the Netherlands and Australia have all now stopped allowing hunters from bringing in lion and other trophies.

 An investigation by the Campaign to Ban Trophy Hunting has found that government officials in Britain have given the green light to hunters to bring home elephant ears, trunks, feet and skins, as well as tusks.
 It also revealed that other trophies currently coming into Britain include those of hippos, leopards, and rhinos.
 The government has even permitted hunters to bring in trophies of ‘Appendix I’ species, which are considered the most critically endangered animals.

 The Campaign to Ban Trophy Hunting has drafted an Early Day Motion which has been tabled in the House of Commons by Conservative MP Zac Goldsmith calling for a ban on hunting trophy imports.
 It has won the support of one quarter of all MPs representing every political party.
 A petition in support of the EDM has 120,000 signatures, while an open letter to Defra Minister Michael Gove has been signed by over 50 of Britain’s leading public figures.

 About our Botswana Elephants campaign

-Did you know that Botswana, a southern African nation roughly the size of France, is home to ONE THIRD of all the world’s remaining African elephants?
+Botswana, a southern African nation roughly the size of France, is home to ONE THIRD of all the world’s remaining African elephants?